alandarev/property-mailing-engine/README.md

 1. No time spent filtering out what were the newly added properties by surfing the listing websites each day
 2. Guarantee, that user gets the relevant information as soon as possible.

+## Development Plan
+To achieve our desired goal, let us divide the project into several functionalities and then focus on them one by one..
+We need some sort of HTTP front end to list properties, even if we focus on emails, it is essential for development and debugging purposes.

+1. Develop a simple web page with listing example
+2. Plug in dummy database provider into the listing example
+3. Develop the spider of properties listing websites (start with zoopla, as it as friendly API)
+4. Make a database provider, uniting the spider with listing example
+5. Now work on email functionality and improve spider.

 ## License
 [GPL v3]